orhun/menyoki/README.md

 ## Configuration

 It's possible to override the default command line arguments with a configuration file.
-It can be specified via `--config` option in general settings or it can be placed to a location that **menyoki** looks for as default.
+It can be specified via `--config` option or `$MENYOKI_CONFIG` environment variable.
+Also, it can be placed to a location where **menyoki** looks for as default.

 In Linux:

+* `$MENYOKI_CONFIG`
 * `$HOME/.config/menyoki.conf`
 * `$HOME/.config/menyoki/menyoki.conf`
 * `$HOME/.config/menyoki/config`